cyper85/osmValidation/README.md

 # osmValidation
-javascript library to validate various value-types of OpenStreetMap
+JavaScript library to validate various value-types of OpenStreetMap.